Skip to main content

 It also feeds back into designing user journeys that work for everyone, not just the majority.

-One of Phil’s key approaches is running tests before rolling them out on a large scale.
+One practical approach is running tests before rolling them out on a large scale.

-“It’s never been easier to mock up a digital journey and show it to real users,” he notes.
+"It's never been easier to mock up a digital journey and show it to real users."

 This helps businesses measure the true effect of small tweaks on sign-ups or retention.